 Shower Of Gold is a spectacular flowering tree originating from India, its distribution scattered over most of the subcontinent, where it occurs in both dry and moist deciduous forests.

 It is typically 10 to 15 m (30 to 50) tall, usually with a single trunk, though is occasionally multi-trunked, and develops a moderately branched crown of variable shape, from narrow to round or wide-spreading, depending on the growing conditions.
 The bark smooth and yellowish when young becoming dark grey, cracked and flaking off in patches on older trees.

-While the new leaves are emerging the tree bursts into bloom, producing masses of bright yellow flowers held in long, hanging clusters.
-They are followed by thin, round cigar-shaped seedpods up to 70 cm (2.3 ft) long.
+Around the same time as the new leaves emerge, the tree bursts into bloom, producing masses of bright yellow flowers held in long, pendant clusters.
+These are followed by thin, cigar-shaped seedpods up to 70 cm (2.3 ft) long.
 Green when young, they become near black when mature and persist unopened on the tree for months.